Brett-Kennedy/FeatureSelection_-Experimental-/README.md

 The tool provides two methods: test_all_features() and feature_selection_history().

+### test_all_features

 The test_all_features() method simply tests training and evaluating the model using all features.
 This is a smoke test to ensure the specified model can work with the passed data (it has been properly pre-processed and so on).
 It also provides a score using the specified metric, which establishes a baseline we attempt to beat by calling feature_selection_history() and finding a subset of features.

+**test_all_features**(model_in, model_args, x_train, y_train, x_val, y_val, metric, metric_args)

+    model_in: The model to be used, and for which we wish to find the optimal set of features.
+        This should have the hyper-parameters set, but should not be fit.

+    model_args: dictionary of parameters to be passed to the fit() method.
+        For example, with CatBoost models, this may specify the categorical features.

+    x_train: pandas dataframe of training data.
+        This includes the full set of features, of which we wish to identify a subset.

+    y_train: array.
+        Must be the same length as x_train.

+    x_val: pandas dataframe.
+        Equivalent dataframe as x_train, but for validation purposes.

+    y_val: list or series

+    metric: metric used to evaluate the validation set

+    metric_args: arguments used for the evaluation metric.
+        For example, with F1_score, this may include the averaging methods.

+    Returns: float
+        The score for the specified metric

+### feature_selection_history
 feature_selection_history() is the main method provided by this tool.
 Given a model, dataset, target column, and metric, it seeks to find the set of features that maximizes the specified feature.

+    model_in: model
+        The model to be used, and for which we wish to find the optimal set of features.
+        This should have the hyper-parameters set, but should not be fit.

+    model_args: dictionary of parameters to be passed to the fit() method.
+        For example, with CatBoost models, this may specify the categorical features.

+    x_train: pandas dataframe of training data.
+        This includes the full set of features, of which we wish to identify a subset.

+    y_train: array
+        Must be the same length as x_train.

+    x_val: pandas dataframe
+        Equivalent dataframe as x_train, but for validation purposes.

+    y_val: list or series
+        Must be the same length as x_val.

+    num_iterations: int
+        The number of times the process will iterate.
+Each iteration it retrains a Random Forest regressor that estimates the score using a given set of features, generates num_estimates_per_iteration random candidates, estimates their scores, and evaluates num_trials_per_iteration of these.

+    num_estimates_per_iteration: int
+        The number of random candidates generated and estimated using the Random Forest regressor.

+    num_trials_per_iteration:
+        The number of candidate feature sets that are evaluated each iteration.
+Each requires training a model and evaluating on the validation data.

+    max_features: int
+        The maximum number of features for any candidate subset of features considered.
+Set to None for no maximum.

+    penalty: float
+        The amount the score must improve for each feature added for two candidates to be considered equivalent, and so have the same scores with penalty.
+Set to None for no penalty.
+This allows the tool to evaluate and report candidates with any number of features, but favour those with fewer, favauring them to the degree specified by the penalty.

+    verbose: bool
+        If set True, some output will be displayed during the process of discovering the top-performing feature sets.

+    draw_plots: bool
+        If set True, plots will be displayed describing the process of finding the best features.

+    plot_evaluation: bool
+        If set True and draw_plots is also set True, an additional plot will be included in the display, which indicates how well the RandomForest regressor is able to predict the scores for candidate sets of features.
+In order to display this, it's necessary to evaluate more candidates, including many that are estimated to be weak, so setting this true will increase execution time, but does provide some insight into how well the process is able to work.

+    metric: metric used to evaluate the validation set.
+        This can be any metric supported by scikit-learn.

+    metric_args: arguments used for the evaluation metric.
+        For example, with F1_score, this may include the averaging method.

+    higher_is_better: bool
+        Set True for metrics where higher scores are better, such as MCC, F1, R2, etc. Set False for metrics where lower scores are better, such as MAE, MSE, etc.

+    Returns: dataframe listing each feature set tested, the number of features, and the score on the validation set.
+If a penalty was provided, this also returns, for each feature set tested, the score with penalty.

 ## Installation